13 Painting Mistakes Commonly Made by Beginners

 Most greens are much grayer than we would imagine.
 Instead of just mixing yellow and blue, add orange or red into your greens, and see how that dulls them.

-Note that the greens of a landscape change a lot depending on the time of day, color of light, and seasons.
-What is a bluish green in the morning may be a yellowish green in the evening.
+Note that the greens of a landscape change a lot depending on the time of day, the color of light, and the seasons.
+Objects that are a bluish green in the morning, may be a yellowish green in the evening.
 Greens are more intense in the spring, and duller or more orange in the fall.

 Take an afternoon to practice mixing your own greens.
 Make a color chart to record which paint colors gave you what results.
 Some greens will have two blues and or two yellows.